Kendall Jenner Back With Ben Simmons After Anwar Hadid Makeout

-Kendall Jenner and Ben Simmons appear to be together despite the model’s steamy make-out session with Gigi Hadid’s brother, Anwar Hadid in New York City last Monday.
+Kendall Jenner and Ben Simmons appear to be together despite the model’s steamy make-out session with Gigi Hadid’s brother, Anwar Hadid, in New York City last Monday.

 Kendall’s choice of outfits for the excursion was interesting.
-She donned an oversized white t-shirt with cropped denim pants, which she paired with tennis shoes that belong to her brother-in-law Kanye West’s brand Yeezy.
+She donned an oversized white T-shirt with cropped denim pants, which she paired with tennis shoes that belong to her brother-in-law Kanye West’s brand Yeezy.
 She kept her hair simple with a ponytail and minimal (if any) makeup.
-Ben also wore a white t-shirt, which he paired with black sweat pants and Nike tennis shoes.
+Ben also wore a white T-shirt, which he paired with black sweat pants and Nike tennis shoes.
 He topped off his look with a gold chain.

 According to a source, “They were walking pretty close together and she was happy.
 She was clearly comfortable in his company and enjoying herself.”